Fractured Magic: Chapter Fifteen

 “About Dinara.
 She...pushes.
 Right where it hurts.
 You’ve probably figured this out already, but I don’t like remembering my time with Unity, let alone talking about it.
 Dinara thinks all wounds can be healed by talking.”

 “I get it,” Maebhe said.
-She had her own past she hated to remember.
+This time, she did.
+She had her own past that she hated to remember.
 “Kieran’s the same way.
-It was because I wouldn’t talk to him about our parents’ death that he found Ide.
-Someone who listened.
+When I wouldn’t talk to him about our parents’ death, he found Ide.
+Someone who listens.
 But I...well, anyway, if this is your way of asking me not to tell her, I won’t.”

 Roman sighed, and there was no mistaking the relief in it.
 “Thank you.”

 Roman snorted.
 For all his talk of words not healing wounds, his step seemed lighter now that he’d spilled some secrets.
-“Hold your hands behind your back, like they’re tied,” he said.
+“Hold your hands behind your back, like they’re tied,” he said, face settling back into a serious mask.

-Before Maebhe could ask why, they rounded a corner, pushed through a door, and were greeted by a sudden breeze and open sky.
-They’d passed onto the short bridge connecting the barracks to the prison.
-When Maebhe spotted the guard posted at the opposite door, she hastily clasped her hands behind her back.
-When the guard spotted them, he tensed and drew his rifle.
-But Roman stepped forward, dragging Maebhe by the upper arm as if she was a prisoner, so Maebhe again decided to trust his confidence.
-She couldn’t help peering over the edge as they went, though, eyeing the blue-green water that stretched beneath them.
+Before Maebhe could ask why, they rounded a corner, pushed through a door, and were greeted by a sudden breeze and the open sky.
+This must be the bridge connecting the barracks to the prison, just a short walk to a towering stone building that made Maebhe’s tail give a nervous swish.
+When she spotted the guard posted at the opposite door, she did as Roman said, just in time for him to spot them.
+He tensed and drew his rifle, but Roman stepped forward confidently, dragging Maebhe by the upper arm as if she was a prisoner.
+Maebhe couldn’t help peering over the edge as they went, eyeing the blue-green water that stretched beneath them.

 “Where are the other orinians being kept?”
 Roman asked, tone haughty.

 “This floor, block six, sir,” the guard said, his eyes trained deferentially on the ground.
-Maebhe hoped he wouldn’t notice any of the blood spattered on Roman’s boots.
+Maebhe hoped he wouldn’t notice the blood spattered on Roman’s boots.
+But then, maybe that was a common sight when it came to these Enforcers.
+Maebhe doubted this guard’s fearful respect was merely a matter of rank.

 Roman grabbed Maebhe’s arm again and dragged her into the prison, conveniently blocking view of her unbound wrists with his body as he did.
 Inside, he released her again, starting confidently down a hallway without waiting for her to catch up.
-Compared to his demeanor back in those barracks, here, he was downright fearless.
+Compared to his demeanor back in those barracks, he’d lightened considerably, practically cheerful.

 They passed cell after cell, each containing a rickety bunk, a sink, a toilet, and little else.
 Surprisingly, many were empty.
-The ones that weren’t, Maebhe ducked her head before she could make eye contact, guilt eating her each time.
+The ones that weren’t, Maebhe ducked her head before she could make eye contact, guilt eating at her.

 “Where’s Ide?”
 Maebhe asked.